How the Georgia Supreme Court Works: A Complete Guide

 The Court’s Schedule

 The December term begins on the first Monday in December and lasts till the end of March each year.
-The April term starts on the first Monday in April and lasts till July 17.
+The April term starts on the first Monday and lasts till July 17.
 The August term begins on the first Monday in August to November 18.

 By the court’s rules, a case must be decided within the term that follows the one where it was scheduled for oral arguments unless the court extends the time limit.